Naman-Pal/SIHMON/ceng355wk12trouble.md

 - Final Report - 10  marks

 ### Presentations - Final Version due week 13
+Each Team will have approximately 15 minutes to both present and demonstrate their solution
 The grading will be based on
 - the content of the slides
-- how well you orally present the material
+- how well you orally present the presenttaion material
-- how well the demonstration is coordinated with both the content and the
+- how well the demonstration is coordinated with the content in the presentation

+Marks will be awarded as follows

 - /2 The functionality of each sensor/effector
 - /2 The hardware and enclosure
 - /2 How the database interacts with each sensor and effector